Hundreds of ordinary mourners and VIPs pay last respects to Italian fashion icon Giorgio Armani

 He was also a major supporter of cultural institutions, like Milan's Teatro alla Scala, and owned the Olympia Milan basketball team.

-A prominent permanent Emporio Armani billboard greets passengers arriving at Milan's Linate Airport, and the brand has long occupied a permanent billboard in Milan's Brera district, emblematic of Armani's game-changing approach to communications.
+A prominent permanent Emporio Armani billboard greets passengers arriving at Milan's Linate Airport, and the brand has long occupied a permanent billboard in the Brera district of the city, emblematic of Armani's game-changing approach to communications.

 Armani, one of the most recognizable names and faces in the global fashion industry, missed Milan Fashion Week in June 2025 for the first time during the previews of Spring-Summer 2026 menswear to recover from an undisclosed condition.